Get all of the information you need to start and run a small business.

 General business licenses.
 Most Florida businesses are required to obtain a general business license, otherwise known as a business tax receipt, which is associated with a local business tax.
 You apply for and renew a business tax receipt through the county or, in some cases, the city where your business is located.
 Check the website for your county and city for more details on how to file.

 Professional and occupational licenses.
 These cover people who work in various fields as well as certain types of businesses.
-Check the online Business Licenses, Permits and Regulation section of the Department of Business & Professional Regulation (within the myflorida.com website) for more detailed information.
+Check the Get a Business License section of the state's website for more detailed information.

 Because Florida does not have a personal income tax, owners of some forms of business will not owe state tax on their business income.
 See Florida State Business Income Tax for more information on state business taxes in Florida.